adamclayd/angular-bootstrap-5/README.md

 	                          Default is true.

 	bs5-popover             - Content to use for the popover if templateUrl is not defined.

-	container               - A string selector to the element that the popover will append to.
-	                          Default is 'body'.

-	delay                   - A number or an object with show and hide properties that indicates the time that the popover should wait before it is shown or hidden.
-	                          Default is 0.

 	html                   - If true the html is allowed in the popover.
 Default is false.

-	load($scope, $popover) - Function that is executed each time the popover is created and shown. it provides $scope and $popover as passable parameters where $scope is the scope of the popover and $popover is the bootstrap.Popover object for the element.
+	load($popover)         - Function that is executed each time the popover is created and shown. it provides $popover as a passable parameter and it has a scope property so you can access scope of the popover.

-	offset                 - Place the popover [x, y] from the center.
-Default is [0, 0].

 	placement              - Where to place the popover around the element.
 Valid values are 'top', 'left', 'bottom', and 'right'.
-Default is 'right'.
+Default is 'right'. popover-template-url   - A url that points to a custom popover template.
+It defaults to one stored in template cache.

 	templateUrl            - The url of the html template to use for the popover cocontent Option html is true if this option is set

 	title                  - The title of the popover that is displayed in the header of the popover.
 	                         Default is a blank string ('').

 	trigger                - The type of event that is used to trigger the popover.
 Valid values are 'click', 'hover', and 'focus'.
 Default is 'click'.

 ```